worldbank/repkit/README.md

 This Stata module is package providing a utility toolkit for reproducibility best-practices.
-The motivation for this package is to make DIME Analytics' reproducibility best-practices more accessible to a wider Stata community.
+The motivation for this package is to make the World Bank's reproducibility best-practices more accessible to a wider Stata community.
 The best-practices promoted in this package appreciated identified and implemented as part of the